uoe-agents/SaMI/README.md

 #### SlimHumanoid

 During the training process, we alter the values of mass and damping.
 In the test setting, we test on previously unseen mass and damping values.
-In the SlimHumanoid environment, we found that in order to adapt to different mass values, the TESAC/CCM/SaTESAC/SaCCM policy tends to learn only one skill, which is ***the*** ***Humanoid Robot crawling on the ground (using one elbow)***.
+In the SlimHumanoid environment, we found that in order to adapt to different mass and damping values, the TESAC/CCM/SaTESAC/SaCCM policy tends to learn only one skill, which is *the Humanoid Robot crawling on the ground using one elbow.* When the damping is relatively high (damping=1.6), the Humanoid Robot can crawl forward stably, but when the damping is low (damping=0.6), it tends to roll.
 The following shows the training and testing videos of SaCCM on different tasks (first 180 seconds, 6x speed):

 <p align=center>
 <img src="docs/gif/slimhumanoid/CCM_Moderate_Test_(mass=0.6,damping=0.6).gif" width=200> <img src="docs/gif/slimhumanoid/CCM_Moderate_Test_(mass=0.6,damping=1.5).gif" width=200> <img src="docs/gif/slimhumanoid/CCM_Moderate_Test_(mass=1.5,damping=0.6).gif" width=200> <img src="docs/gif/slimhumanoid/CCM_Moderate_Test_(mass=1.5,damping=1.5).gif" width=200>